 This Honors level course is for students who have demonstrated outstanding ability in Social Studies and are interested in pursuing a more rigorous curriculum.
-The organization of the United States government, including an overview of the historical significance and an emphasis on the provisions of the United States Constitution and citizenship, analysis of the organization and functioning of the legislative, executive, and judicial branches at the federal level are analyzed in depth.
+The organization of the United States government, including an overview of the historical significance and an emphasis on the provisions of the United States Constitution and citizenship, analysis of the organization and functioning of the legislative, executive, and judicial branches at the federal level, are analyzed in depth.
 The second part of the year will cover U.S. History from the 1840s-1870s.
 This portion of the course will focus on Manifest Destiny to Reconstruction.
 An emphasis will be on the Civil War and its historical significance.
 This course will present the major events, people, and battles related to this war.
 Pennsylvania's role during the Civil War will be emphasized.
 Additional Pennsylvania civics and history will also be covered during this part of the school year.
-Advance critical thinking, composition, reading comprehension and discussion skills will be required of students.
+This course will cover U.S. History from the 1840s-1920's.
+This course will focus on Manifest Destiny to the aftermath of World War I. The focus is on the political, social and economic development of the United States, including Pennsylvania's role.
+Advanced critical thinking, composition, reading comprehension and discussion skills will be required of students.
 Self-motivation and independent effort are necessary to be successful in this course.